 Phoenix Drug Rehab Resources for Addiction Treatment

-Famed for scorching heat, lavish hotels and sprawling golf courses, Phoenix, Arizona, can seem like an untroubled paradise.
+Famed for scorching heat, lavish hotels, and sprawling golf courses, Phoenix, AZ can seem like an untroubled paradise.
 However, substance abuse and drug addiction cause problems for people of all ages in The Valley of the Sun.
-Arizona’s proximity to Mexico gives way to abundant sunshine and picturesque sunsets, but it also means the area is close to some major drug trafficking hubs which amplifies ease of access to illicit drugs.
-Ports of entry into Arizona account for seven out of 10 of the top 10 points of entry with the most drug busts in the US.
-As such, there is an influx of illicit substances flowing into the area each day.
+Arizona’s proximity to Mexico gives way to abundant sunshine and picturesque sunsets, but it also means the area is close to some major drug trafficking hubs, which amplifies ease of access to illicit drugs.
+Ports of entry into Arizona account for 7 out of 10 of the top 10 points of entry with the most drug busts in the U.S. As such, there is an influx of illicit substances flowing into the area each day.

 In America, 4.9% of people used prescription pain relievers non-medically in 2010, whereas 6.1% of people in the Phoenix–Mesa–Glendale MSA illicitly used that type of medication.
 A startling 10% of the population of Arizona was diagnosed with a substance use disorder — 1% more than the country as a whole.

 Addiction sneaks up on people who think they’re immune to it.
 It devastates the life of those addicted as well as their family, friends, and loved ones.
 The good news is that anyone can seek drug and alcohol treatment by sourcing quality rehab services in the greater Phoenix area.